Mixture Model Auto-Encoders: Deep Clustering through Dictionary Learning: EXPERIMENTS

 We assessed the clustering performance of MixMate on three datasets, all with $K=10$ ground-truth clusters: (a) \textbf{MNIST}, $N = 70,000$ handwritten digits of size $28 \times 28$ ($M = 784$), (b) \textbf{FashionMNIST} \cite{xiao2017fashion}, $N = 70,000$ fashion images of size $28 \times 28$ ($M = 784$), and (c) \textbf{USPS} \cite{hull1994database}, $N = 11,000$ images of size $16 \times 16$ ($M = 256$).
 We evaluated performance using three metrics \cite{chazan2019deep, opochinsky2020k} -- (a) normalized mutual information (\textbf{NMI}), (b) adjusted Rand index (\textbf{ARI}), and (c) clustering accuracy (\textbf{ACC}).
 Since MixMate returns soft cluster assignments, we took the maximum probability (lowest energy cluster) for each data point as its deterministic assignment.

 In all experiments, we used MixMate with $K = 10$.
 We set $D=50$ per auto-encoder for MNIST and FashionMNIST, and $D=30$ for USPS, due to smaller dataset size.
 Each encoder ran the FISTA algorithm for $L = 15$ iterations with step size $\eta = 0.04$.
 For sparsity, MNIST and FashionMNIST used $\lambda = 0.75$, while USPS used $\lambda = 0.25$ since its images are 3$\times$ smaller.
-We fixed $\pi_k = 1/K$, $\forall k$, since the datasets we considered are balanced.
+Since the datasets we consider are known to contain balanced classes, we fixed $\pi_k = 1/K$ for all $k$, though in general, our framework allows for these $\pi_k$ to be learned.
 We applied sparse subspace clustering (SSC) with default parameters \cite{elhamifar2013sparse} to $|\mathcal{S}| = 2000$ randomly selected data points, to obtain the initial dictionaries.
-SSC ran in fewer than 5 seconds due to the small size $|\mathcal{S}| \ll N$.
+SSC ran in fewer than 5 seconds due to the small subset size $|\mathcal{S}| \ll N$.

 We recorded the performance on the full dataset \emph{after initialization} (\textsc{init}) (i.e. before learning dictionaries) and \emph{after training} (\textsc{train}).
 To be consistent with prior work \cite{opochinsky2020k}, we used the Adam optimizer \cite{kingma2014adam}, $T = 50$ epochs, a batch size of 256 examples, and a learning rate of $0.001$.
 For simplicity, we used neither batch normalization nor early stopping.